About the Cape Coral Quilters' Guild

 Membership and Guest...

 Membership is open to any person, regardless of race, color, creed, sex or national origin, upon registration and payment of dues.
-Annual dues are forty dollars ($40.00) for the year beginning January 1st through December 31st.
-Dues for late registration the first year of new membership will be at a pro-rated amount based on the current dues.
+Annual dues are twenty dollars ($20.00) for the year beginning January 1st through December 31st.
 Renewal dues must be received by February 1st of each year.